 Amortization of purchased intangibles is the process of expensing the cost of an intangible asset acquired through a business combination over the projected life of the asset.
-Amortization of acquisition-related intangible assets was \$9.2 million and \$9.5 million for the first three months of 2021 and 2020, respectively.
+Amortization of acquisition-related intangible assets was \$9.0 million and \$9.5 million in the second quarter of 2021 and 2020, respectively.
 The decrease in expense recorded during the current year was a result of fluctuations in exchange rates.